-If you’re new to blogging like I am, you’ve probably started to search around for ways to generate traffic to your blog.
-One of the best ways is to join Facebook Groups that focus on share threads.
+If you’re new to blogging, you’ve probably started to search around for ways to generate traffic to your blog.
+One of the best ways is to join Facebook Share Thread Groups that focus on bloggers who share each other’s content.

 I learned about these workhorses from the Pinterest Ninja course which had a listing of over 100 different Facebook Groups to join for any niche.
 I’m currently in 15 or so of these types of groups and I can tell you that they WORK!

-Since starting just over a month ago, out of a grand total of 473, the majority of my referrals have come from Facebook Group threads (242), followed closely by Pinterest (217), which I can attribute to getting my Tailwind account all set up to rock and roll a couple weeks ago.
+Since starting just over a month ago, out of a grand total of 473, the majority of my referrals have come from Facebook Group threads (242), followed closely by Pinterest (217), which I can attribute to getting my Tailwind account which is a scheduling tool to help me get my content noticed on Pinterest.

 How Share Threads Work